 Summer Games were held at Soldier Field in Chicago, Illinois, USA.
 1,000 people with intellectual disabilities from 26 U.S. states and Canada competed in track and field and swimming.

-The U.S. Olympic Committee gives Special Olympics official approval as one of only two organizations authorized December to use the name they steered Special Olympics in new directions.
-A new biography of Sargent Shriver written by his son Mark provides insights about the man and his long history of public service.
+The U.S. Olympic Committee gives Special Olympics official approval as one of only two organizations authorized

+December to use the name 1971

 "Olympics" in the United States.